Seagather/Marshal-Pundit-Reviews/README.md

 # Database

 MongoDB Atlas was used for this project.
-A leading NoSQL system in document-oriented cloud database.
+A leading NoSQL system in document-oriented cloud database, useful for storing large amounts of unstructured data.

 The functionality was generally structured to action four types of operations, known collectively by the acronym CRUD, standing for Create, Read, Update, and Delete as shown below: